nkuzmanovski/nkuzmanovski.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Starting this summer, I will be a postdoc at the University of Notre Dame.
+Starting this summer, I will be a Rev. Howard J. McKenna CSC Postdoctoral Research Associate at the University of Notre Dame.

 Currently, I am a math graduate student at the University of Nebraska-Lincoln.
 My research interests are in discrete isoperimetric inequalities, Hilbert functions, Macaulay theorems, lex ideals, and intersection results like the Erdős–Ko–Rado theorem.